Loading...

 Increase Fiber Intake

-Engage in light physical activity, such as a short walk, after eating.
-This can help your body use the glucose more efficiently and reduce spikes.
+Engage in light physical activity after meals, such as a brisk walk, which can help in utilizing the glucose more effectively.

 Discover